 The idea was raised at an IDCP Community Advisory Committee, a group made up of IDCP team members, patients and community partners, explains IDCP social worker Susan Clifford.

 “There are many challenges that individuals newly diagnosed with HIV have in accessing and engaging in care,” says Susan.
 “It’s even more challenging for individuals who experience homelessness, poverty, addictions and mental health problems.
 Patients on our advisory committee have shared their experiences when they first entered care and identified how helpful it would have been if there had been someone with a shared experience they could have talked to.
 One of our patients offered to be that person and it grew from there.”

 Louise, who has been trained as a volunteer at St. Joseph’s, is no stranger to mentoring.
 For the past two years the 33-year-old mother of two has been a peer interviewer with a national study that seeks to understand if women-centred care can improve health outcomes for women living with HIV in Canada.
 Participants in the study are interviewed by “peer research associates” who are women living with HIV and integral members of the research team.

 Louise will continue with the research study as well as fill the IDCP peer mentor role.
 “I know how much it is needed and I knew it was something I could do.”

 St. Joseph’s peer mentor program is open to anyone in the London area living with or at risk of HIV infection.
-Individuals can call the peer mentor phone line and leave a telephone number.
+Individuals can call the IDCP social worker and leave a telephone number.
 The call is confidential.
 Individuals can choose to leave their name or not.
 The peer mentor will be in touch as quickly as possible.